thenewdarling/CurseOfStrahd/Session Recaps/2021-08-26 Session 9 - Begin Day 9.md

 [[Danton]] is not interested in Vallaki politics, and is thinking of [[Strahd]].
 He knows the prophecy we were told by [[Madame Eva]].
 He says he will help [[Ireena]], and that there is a tower east of [[Krezk]] -- we should meet him there.

-He gives us an invitation to the Watcher's dance, and a detailed, beautiful map of Barovia.
+He gives us an invitation to the Watcher's dance, and a detailed, beautiful map of [[Barovia]].
 We now know where Mafoo Forest is.

 *"The devil is watching Vallaki.
 Though you are only rats in a maze, he does seem to enjoy watching you."*